genesiscommunitysuccess/docs/docs/tutorials/building-an-application/events/static-events.md

 * **MESSAGE_TYPE** is the message that needs to be sent to the specified **PROCESS_NAME**.
 * **RESULT_EXPRESSION** is the values that will be sent as part of the transaction to the target PROCESS_NAME, we can leave RESULT_EXPRESSION empty as we are going to generate a report for all positions anyway.

+## 1. Configure the Evaluator

 The Genesis Evaluator is the process that runs cron jobs.
-In this exercise, you will see this being configured.

-## 1. Configure the Evaluator

 To start, make a copy of **genesis-processes.xml** and place it in **site-specific/cfg**.

 In the genesis-processes.xml file,  change the